Jimi Hendrix Shooting Star – RIP Sep 18, 1970

 Jimi learned to play guitar at the age of 12, while growing up in Seattle, Washington, drawing influence from blues legends like B.B.
 King and Robert Johnson.
 At first he would play in local bands for Cokes and burgers.
 In 1959, at 17, he enlisted in the Air Force, where he served as a parachute jumper until an injury led to his discharge.
 By 1963 he was playing as a backup guitarist for the likes of Little Richard, the Isley Brothers, Wilson Pickett, Jackie Wilson and others.
 Though left handed, he used right handed model guitars and played them upside down.

 He didn’t go it alone till 1965, after hearing Bob Dylan sing.
 He had held himself back up till that point, as he didn’t care for his own singing, but figured if Dylan could make it with his weird sounding voice, so could he.
-He first went by the name Jimmy James, his band was called the Blue Flames, and he first started playing the Blues in Greenwich Village, NY clubs.
-Word started to spread fast in town about this new guitarist who could get sounds out of his Stratocaster that no one ever heard before.
-Musicians from all over the City would stop in to see him play, and one of them, in town for a visit, was bassist Chas Chandler of the Animals.
+He first went by the name Jimmy James, his band was called the Blue Flames, and he first started playing the Blues in Greenwich Village, New York clubs.
+Word started to spread fast in town about this new guitarist, who could get sounds out of his Fender Stratocaster that no one had ever heard before.
+Rival guitar virtuoso Les Paul saw him playing a dump in New Jersey in 1965.
+Musicians from all over the City would stop in to see him play, and one of them, in town for a visit, was British bassist Chas Chandler of the Animals.
 Blown away like everybody else by what he heard, Chandler talked Hendrix into moving to England, where Chandler promised to make him a star.

 In England, Chandler became Hendrix’s manager, had him go back to using his real name (which had been changed from Johnny Allen Hendrix, to James Marshall Hendrix by his father, when he was a boy).
 He also hooked him up with bassist Noel Redding and drummer Mitch Mitchell, forming the Jimi Hendrix Experience.
 With both original material from Hendrix, and covers, they quickly became a hit in the UK, and were about to conquer the rest of the world, including America.

 Jimi’s debut album with the Experience, titled Are You Experienced?, was released first only in England, in early 1967.
-This album showed that Hendrix was not only a great guitarist, but also a first-rate songwriter, and the songs “Hey Joe,” “Purple Haze,” and “The Wind Cries Mary” would all become top ten hits there.
-In June of ’67 he returned to America and played at the Monterey Pop Festival, where he had to follow the Who’s great performance.
+This album showed that Hendrix was not only a great guitarist, but also a first-rate songwriter, and songs like “Purple Haze,” and “The Wind Cries Mary”, “Stone Free” etc. would all become top ten hits there.
+Later in June of ’67 he returned to America and played at the Monterey Pop Festival, (recommended by Paul McCartney) where he had to follow the Who’s great performance.
 He watch Peter Townsend smash his guitar on stage, so to go one up on him, Hendrix closed out his set by burning his guitar.
 But it was his great mind blowing performance that day, that really was what would be remembered from that show, and in turn help make him a superstar.
 He first toured the US as a second-billed act to of all bands, the Monkees, but soon would tour on his own as an opener.
 Are You Experienced? was released in the US with some different cuts than what was found on the UK release, but still, it was a huge hit.

 Hendrix would only record three fully conceived studio albums in his short lifetime, the other two being Axis: Bold as Love – his second album, released in 1968, and the double-LP Electric Ladyland, also recorded in ’68.